davorbadrov/old-davorbadrov.github.io/content/blog/experiments-with-comments-for-npm-scripts.md

 **PROS**

 - all can be nicely formatted there
-- you have the power of MARKDOWN to add links, usage examples and longer explanations for complex scripts
+- you have the power of Markdown to add links, usage examples and longer explanations for complex scripts

 **CONS**